Skip to main content

 Date

 When this transaction occurred.
-Note that the last 100 transactions to happen in your account will be present.
+Note the last 100 transactions in your account will be present.

-A short summary of the transaction.
-Typically includes the vendor name.
-If you moved funds within your HoneyBook Balance account, a summary of that action is also included (e.g., moving funds into a savings account).
+A short summary of the transaction that typically includes the vendor name.
+If you moved funds within your HoneyBook Balance account, a summary of that action is also included, for example, moving funds into a savings account.

 Project name

-If you link a project to an expense in the transaction table, that will appear here.
+If you link a project to an expense in the transaction table, that'll appear here.
 Project payments will automatically be linked.
 Learn more about uncovering project finances.

 If a project is linked to the transaction, you can go to the project’s page by selecting the link for that transaction.